 Like a Gibson Les Paul Standard, the body and neck of the Studio is made of mahogany, and the top is carved maple.

-Epiphones, too, have mahogany bodies and necks, but they do not have the same thick maple top as the USA Gibsons.
+Epiphones, too, have mahogany bodies and necks and maple tops, but they do not have the same high-quality tops as the USA Gibsons.
 Instead, the translucent-top models have a maple veneer, which is more for appearance than sound.

 Mahogany is a deep, resonant tonewood, and responsible for the Les Paul growl.
-But without the maple cap the overall sound can muddy up a bit.
+But without the thicker maple cap the overall sound can muddy up a bit.
 You may notice that the Epiphone Les Paul doesn't isn't quite as articulate as the Gibson Les Paul Studio, and this is a big reason why.

 Does the Gibson LP Standard have a thicker body than the Studio?
 This is a subject of much debate, but generally if you’re comparing two guitars from the same year they ought to be close.
 The Epiphone is noticeably thinner, but the difference between the Gibson Standard and Studio isn’t much to be concerned about.